ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-tensorflow/README.md

  * supports arbitrary connectivity schemes (including multi-input and multi-output training).
  * runs seamlessly on CPU and GPU.

-  Read the documentation at Keras.io.
+You can read the documentation at http://keras.io/

-  Keras is compatible with: Python 2.7-3.5.

 #### Keras Tensorflow Tutorial: